Keeping up the harvest

 - Remember winter: you won't feel like sowing crops for winter while it's still spring, but if you don't your harvest will stop dead in October.
 Plant purple-sprouting broccoli, winter cabbage, leeks and parsnips in March to keep the veg garden pumping out the harvest through the chill.

-Please ask the staff in our garden centre in Godstone and Betchworth for more information and advice about keeping a continuous harvest from your vegetable garden throughout the year.
+Please ask the staff in our garden centre in Betchworth and Godstone for more information and advice about keeping a continuous harvest from your vegetable garden throughout the year.